 Even if the General Assembly passed no substantive bills, it would still need to meet each year and appropriate money to fund the state government.
 Until 1969 the General Assembly passed appropriations for 2 years at a time (biennial appropriations).
-But in 1969 a single-year annual budget and appropriations were enacted; and the 1970 Constitution mandated annual budgets and appropriations.
+A single-year annual budget and appropriations were enacted in 1969.
+The 1970 Constitution mandated annual budgets and appropriations.